Carmoruda/latent-cats/README.md

 2. **Automatic download:** Set `download=True` when constructing `VAEDataset` (see `main.py`) and make sure your Kaggle API credentials are available as environment variables (`KAGGLE_USERNAME`, `KAGGLE_KEY`).
 The helper will download the archive, extract images, and clean up temporary files.

 Ensure `data/` only contains image files (`.png`, `.jpg`, `.jpeg`, `.bmp`, `.gif`).
 The dataset loader raises a descriptive error if no images are found.

+### Configuration
+Training parameters live in `configs/local.yaml`.
+The loader builds a typed `Config` object, so any edits to the YAML are validated and converted to the right types (paths, ints, floats, booleans).

+Key fields you can tune:
+- `data_dir`, `output_dir`: Relative or absolute paths; created automatically if missing.
+- `batch_size`, `learning_rate`, `latent_dim`, `epochs`, `beta`: Optimization knobs passed into the trainer.
+- `image_size`: Images are center-cropped/resized to this square resolution.
+- `seed`: Set to `null` to disable seeding; otherwise reproducible runs.
+- `download`: Flip to `true` to let the dataset helper fetch the Kaggle archive.

+Edit the YAML before running `python main.py`.
+You can also derive alternative configs by copying `configs/local.yaml` (e.g., `configs/experiment.yaml`) and updating the path inside `main.py` or your own launcher script.

 ## Usage
 ### Train the VAE